Connecting to a Postgres database with Azure Data Studio

 Introduction

 I have been working with a Postgres database in a docker container recently to get to grips with dbt.
 I typically work in the world of SQL Server and so I have Azure Data Studio installed on my Mac.
 I was delighted to discover that Azure Data Studio is capable of connecting to a Postgres database.
-Here’s how to do it…
+Here is how to do it…

 Install Azure Data Studio